truefrontier/tailwindcss-golden-ratio/README.md

 This Tailwind plugin introduces a set of utilities based on the Golden Ratio, a mathematical constant that occurs frequently in nature and is believed to be aesthetically pleasing.
 The plugin aims to simplify and beautify spacing conventions in Tailwind CSS by providing a consistent and visually appealing set of spacing values.

-The plugin uses the Golden Ratio to generate a set of Golden Ratio-based spacing values, ranging from tiny to large sizes.
-These values are then used to create utility classes for various Tailwind properties, such as margin, padding, font-size, and more.

 ### Resources

 - [Spacing Cheatsheet](https://goldenratio.app/#/spacing)